cchens/Itty-Bitty/README.md

 nodemon --watch app
 ```

 You can view it in your browser at the usual location (port 1337).
-Any changes made to the core configuration of the app (e.g. anything in the `config` directory) will require you to manually restart the serverr.
+Any changes made to the core configuration of the app (e.g. anything in the `config` directory) will require you to manually restart the server, which can be done by typing `rs`.

 #### Branching